 Possession of extension cords (without internal circuit breakers) is considered a fire safety hazard and is prohibited.
 When you need more outlets than you have, power strips with multi-plugs may be used.
 They must contain an internal circuit breaker and have the approval label of Underwriters' Laboratories.
 Power strips that have cracked or exposed wires, burn marks, loose connections or other damage present a safety hazard and may not be used.
 If your power strip doesn't meet these requirements, it could be hazardous, you will be instructed to remove it.

 - Unplug power strips when leaving the room for five or more days

 - Do not connect power strips together

 - Do not use power strips in bathrooms

 - Do not staple, tack or tape power strips to the floor, walls, or ceiling

 - Do not cover power strips or cord with carpet, furniture, clothing or other objects that could prevent air circulation

 All residence halls have University-issued beds.
 Remember that students are responsible for any damage or loss to the beds and/or to the room.
 There is no storage for bed frames or mattresses available on campus and residents will be charged for loss or removal of these items.
-A charge of $63.00 to check safety and construction will be assessed to residents who take apart their bed frames (regardless of condition at time of vacancy).
+A minimum charge of $70.00 to check safety and construction will be assessed to residents who take apart their bed frames (regardless of condition at time of vacancy).
 Work orders can be submitted for lofting/de-lofting of the beds. *Residents may loft/deloft their bedframe but should not dismantle the hardware or remove any railings from lofted beds.

 Abandoned bikes will be removed after the residence halls close each spring.
 Students’ failure to remove bikes will result in locks being cut (at student’s expense) and bikes being impounded and stored at University Police.